sbd-community/handbook/docs/standards/en303645-overview.md

 ## 2. A Secure-by-Design Approach to EN 303 645

-For manufacturers, EN 303 645 is more than a checklist; it's a guide to implementing a secure-by-design strategy.
+For manufacturers, EN 303 645 is more than a checklist; it's a guide to implementing a Secure-by-Design strategy.
 A core principle of this approach is establishing a strong, unique, and tamper-resistant identity for every device at the point of manufacture.
 This single step is the foundation for meeting numerous provisions throughout the standard.

 ### 2.1 The Cornerstone: Unique and Tamper-Resistant Device Identity